blacksmith-eth/blacksmith/README.md

 Example: Try entering `0xad0135af20fa82e106607257143d0060a7eb5cbf` into the `balanceOf` function.

+_Note: In order for the contract import to succeed, the contract must be verified on Etherscan._

 ## Advanced Usage

 Create a `.env.local` in the root directory of Blacksmith and include your API key to avoid rate limits.